skrey/yellow-extensions/features/gallery/README.md

 Text settings for image captions:

-    photo-1314380.jpg: This is an example caption.
-    photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
+    picture.jpg: This is an example image caption. photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
 Photo: Taylor Franz photo-2391666-start-painting.jpg: Watercolors, brushes and paper.
 Photo: Tim Arterbury